Afraid of boring your learners? Try and breathe some life into your LMS with our three innovative methods for personalisation!

 Adaptive content is an extremely useful tool for avoiding the problem of varied competence in a learning platform.
 You could have a diagnostic that establishes a learner’s competence, generating a custom playlist that will address their weaknesses, dynamically suggesting modifications to this playlist from their performance as they progress through it.
 Alternatively, the learner could skip the diagnostic and start on a medium-level piece of content, and depending on their performance they could then be taken up or down into different tiers of content.
 What’s important is establishing the type of adaptive content that will best suit both your learners and the content of your learning programme.

 Adaptive content may seem like a pipe-dream to some of you, but as technology improves the capacity for data that can feed into adaptive content increases.
-We’ve already seen innovations like cloud-based learning platforms and services like Filtered that use the principles of adaptive content.
+We’ve already seen innovations like cloud-based learning platforms that use the principles of adaptive content.
 Bandwidth and internet speeds are ever expanding.
 As more data is gathered and more effective uses of that data are found, we can more effectively reach every single one of our learners and safeguard them from boredom.

 If you’d like to find out more methods for better reaching your learners and improving their performance, join Saffron Interactive at the Learning Technologies show on 3-4 February at Kensington Olympia, London, stand E13.
 Toby Harris, platform product manager, and Alastair Maclean, head of design and development will be delivering a key seminar for exhibition attendees: “Exploding the myth of ‘one best way’ and using playlists to deliver personalised learning that improves performance”.